-1.1 Community Placement (Internship module)
+1.1 Community Learning module

-The "Community Learning and Reflective Practice" module is an accredited module involving an unpaid internship with an identified partner organization.
+The "Community Learning and Reflective Practice" module is an accredited module involving either an unpaid internship with an identified partner organization, or a package of assignments.
 Students enrolled in this module are required to take the "Conflict and Peace in Northern Ireland" module.
 Students are encouraged to seek out a placement opportunity in line with their interests and abilities or consult with the Module Coordinator to identify an appropriate organisation.
 Students already working for a non-governmental organization can use this experience to take the Community Placement module, after consultation with the Module Coordinator.
 Please see the Internships and Placements Policy for further details.